Contact SalesLog in

 The p-value is important because researchers use it to decide whether to accept or reject the null hypothesis.
 Some examples of research questions that can use the p-value are:

-• “Do men and women differ in customer satisfaction?”
+• “Do men and women differ in terms of customer satisfaction?”

-• “Is satisfaction with training programs associated with employee satisfaction?”
+• “Is satisfaction with training programmes associated with employee satisfaction?”

 Researchers can then interpret the significance of their findings and communicate the strength of evidence to stakeholders and peers.

 To calculate a p-value, first determine the probability of obtaining your data if the null hypothesis were true.
-Then, compare this probability to your chosen significance level (usually 0.05) to decide if your results are statistically significant.
+Then compare this probability to your chosen significance level (usually 0.05) to decide whether your results are statistically significant.

 To calculate a p-value from a z-score, look up the z-score in a standard normal distribution table.
 Alternatively, use software to find the corresponding probability.
 This probability represents the likelihood of observing a value as extreme as the z-score under the null hypothesis.